 This foam booster in laboratory experiments, has been shown to cause liver cancers and precancerous changes in skin and thyroid.
 Mainly found in soaps, cleansers, and shampoos.

 Used in nearly 50% of beauty products, it actually has a lot of unknown toxic chemicals that can be harmful to you.
 “Fragrance” is considered a trade secret which means that companies don’t have to disclose what ingredients are inside.
 These harmful ingredients can irritate skin, have toxic hormonal effects, and may even cause cancer.

 Formaldehyde is a colourless, flammable gas often used in the production of building materials, medicine among other products.
 Often used in cosmetics as a disinfectant and preservative.
 Formaldehyde is linked to skin, eye and lung irritant and cancer.

 Embrace a toxin free beauty regime – organic v chemicals

 Better for your skin.
-Organic skin care is made with ingredients that meet the same standards as organic food.
-This means no harsh chemicals, pesticides, or fertilizers.
-When you choose organic skin care, you are using ingredients that work in harmony with your body, allowing your skin to balance itself.
+Organic ingredients meet the same standards as organic food.
+This means no harsh chemicals, pesticides, or fertilisers are used.
+When you buy products that contain organic ingredients, you are using ingredients that work in harmony with your body, allowing your skin to balance itself.